Quantum-Corrected Hawking Radiation from Near-Extremal Kerr-Newman Black Holes: Massless scalar emission from a Kerr-Newman black hole

 \subsection{The semiclassical limit}

-An important sanity check for our computations is to reproduce the semicalssical limit of Hawking radiation, that is, the expression for Hawking emission given by the product of the Bose factor and the greybody factor.
+An important sanity check for our computations is to reproduce the semiclassical limit of Hawking radiation, that is, the expression for Hawking emission given by the product of the Bose factor and the greybody factor.
 Our goal is to streamline some of the computations by emphasizing certain general properties.
-If we seek to evaluate the difference between the final and initial energy of the black hole, $E_{f}-E_{i}$, we need to take into consideration the effect of the electric field and a particular coordinate transformation required to access the near-horizon region.
+We seek to evaluate the difference between the final and initial energy of the black hole, $E_{f}-E_{i}$.
+Naively, the difference between the initial and finite state energy of the black hole $E_f-E_i$ depends on the frequency of the emitted quantum.
+In the presence of an electric field, such relation is affected by the way we approach the near-horizon region.
 We define $\Delta_{t}\chi=\phi_{e}$, where $\phi_{e}$ is the electric potential and therefore, work in the gauge $\chi=\phi t$ which implies

-here the $\Phi$ is the wave function.
+here $\Phi$ is the wave function.
 The full wave function is then

-When reducing the four-dimensional gravity to an effective two-dimensional system, we use a transformed coordinate $\phi^{\prime}=\phi-\Omega_{H}t$, leading to
+When reducing the four-dimensional gravity to an effective two-dimensional system, we use a transformed coordinate $\phi^{\prime}=\phi-\Omega_{H}t$ \cite{Moitra:2019bub}, leading to

 Thus, the effective energy under this coordinate transformation is no longer $\omega$, rather, we should use the effective